mui/material-ui/docs/data/base/components/popup/popup.md

 ### Transitions

-You can animate opening and closing of the Popup using CSS transitions, CSS animations, or third party animation libraries.
+You can animate the opening and closing of the Popup using CSS transitions, CSS animations, or third-party animation libraries.

-To enable transitions, first of all, set the `withTransition` prop.
+To enable transitions, first set the `withTransition` prop.
-It will make the Popup wait for the exit animation to finish before unmounting.
+This will make the Popup wait for the exit animation to finish before unmounting.

 Then, instead of placing the Popup contents directly as its children, wrap them in a function that receives an object with `requestOpen: boolean` and `onExited: () => void` fields.

 Run the open transition when `requestOpen` becomes `true` and the close transition when it changes to `false`.
 When the exit transition finishes, call the provided `onExited` function to let the Popup know it can be unmounted.

-If using CSS transitions or animations, you can use the `onTransitionEnd`/`onAnimationEnd` events to detect when the transition is over.
+If using CSS transitions or animations, you can use the `onTransitionEnd` or `onAnimationEnd` events, respectively, to detect when the transition is over.

 {{"demo": "AnimatedPopup.js"}}

 ### Disable portal

-To render the popup where it is defined in the source, without using [React portals](https://react.dev/reference/react-dom/createPortal), pass in the `disablePortal` prop.
+To render the Popup where it's defined in the source, without using [React portals](https://react.dev/reference/react-dom/createPortal), pass in the `disablePortal` prop.
-Note that it may cause visual clipping if a popup is placed in a container without visible overflow.
+Note that it may cause visual clipping if a Popup is placed in a container without visible overflow.

-A way to prevent clipping while not using portals is to leverage fixed positioning.
+You can use fixed positioning to prevent clipping when not using portals.
-The Popup has the `strategy` prop, that is responsible for determining how the position is calculated.
+The Popup has the `strategy` prop which is responsible for determining how the position is calculated.
 When set to `"fixed"`, the fixed CSS position will be used and the Popup won't be subject to overflow hiding.

 {{"demo": "DisabledPortalPopup.js"}}